Category Archive: Legal News

 • Injury Risks in NYC

 New York is a beautiful city, and people from all over the country and the world always visit the city to enjoy the same things many of the locals enjoy in this bustling city.
 Things such as the world’s finest restaurants, Broadway shows, excellent museums, and Central Park, among many others.
 As the New York Times reported, a record 65 million people visited the city in a recent year.
-Unfortunately, like any large metropolitan city, and with that many people around the city, New York has its fair share of accidents and injuries, even among the read more
+Unfortunately, like any large metropolitan city, and with that many people around the city, New York has its fair share of accidents and injuries, even among the most read more

 New Jersey Appellate Division upheld the dismissal of a claim for medical malpractice because the claimed emotional distress injury was not supported by expert testimony.
 The Court ruled that unless the claim involved “intentional conduct” or had other special circumstances that created “a special likelihood of genuine and serious mental distress”, the claim could not proceed without supporting expert testimony.
 Clark v.
 Nenna, 465 N.J.
 Super.
 505 (App.
 Div.
 2020).
-If you have a New Jersey medical malpractice claim involving emotional read more

 • Workers’ Compensation Insurers Eligible To Recover Medical Expenses

 The Appellate Division of the New Jersey Superior Court found that medical expenses are recoverable by Workers’ Compensation insurers.
 Relying on Section 40 of the Workers’ Compensation Act (WCA), the Court found that Workers’ Compensation carriers may claim part of a judgment where a worker obtains recovery from a third-party tortfeasor.
-If an employee, including green card employee, suffers in a work-related accident, receives recovery for his or her injuries, and relies on workers’ compensation benefits for recovery,
+If an employee, including a green card employee, suffers in a work-related accident, receives recovery for his or her injuries, and relies on workers’ compensation benefits for recovery,

 read more